 Description

-INTERIOR: relatively plain interior characterised by plain cornicing, boarded timber dadoes, panelled reveals.
-Large, full-height hall space with projecting stage and delicate classical decoration to proscenium, timber-balustered minstrels/viewing gallery incorporated into entrance bay projection.
-Decorative cast iron and timber-balustered staircases and part-glazed screen door.
+Inside, the Town Hall has a relatively plain interior featuring plain cornicing, boarded timber dadoes, and panelled reveals.
+The large hall space has a projecting stage and delicate classical decoration on the proscenium, along with a timber-balustered minstrels/viewing gallery incorporated into the entrance bay projection.
+Decorative cast iron and timber-balustered staircases and a part-glazed screen door complete the interior.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.